Majestic, Leeds: Fire and redevelopment

 The new owner, the Leeds-based property firm Rushbond, began work with the contractor Sir Robert McAlpine from 2012 to restore and convert it into mixed leisure and retail use, including punching large new windows into the ground floor in the former billboard spaces, which was largely complete and ready for opening.
 However, on 30 September 2014 a large fire gutted the building, both the roof and most of the interior being destroyed.
 The incident closed off much of the city centre for over twelve hours.
 The outer walls were considered to be safe and not in danger of collapse.

 Arson was established as the cause of the fire by the investigation, with evidence showing a naked flame had been deliberately placed against the seats.
 A 32-year-old man was arrested in connection with his suspicious behaviour at the scene, but he was cleared of all charges after a three-day trial in March 2015.

 Work began in 2018 to convert it into office space and extend upwards, followed by the announcement in April 2019 that Channel 4 was in advanced talks to site its new national headquarters – containing creative and digital departments, alongside new creative hubs in Glasgow and Bristol – in the Majestic; it was confirmed in December 2019 that Channel 4 would occupy the third, fourth and fifth floors, followed in July 2020 by confirmation of the law firm Knights plc taking the first and second floors.
 Knights completed their move in May 2021, while Channel 4 opened its office in the Majestic with 200 staff in September 2021.
-This leaves only the lower ground and ground floors still to let.
+Since March 2023, Caesars Entertainment has occupied the ground and lower floors of the Majestic, establishing its UK headquarters there, with teams dedicated to sports betting and trading technology.